Research groups

 PhD

-I am a Postdoctoral Researcher working with Professor Philip McGuire.
-My interests lie in prevention of psychosis and other severe mental disorders, particularly in combining prediction modelling methods with routinely collected data to improve identification of individuals at risk, predict their clinical outcomes and their response to interventions.
+I am a Senior Researcher working with Professor Philip McGuire.
+My interests lie in prevention of psychosis and other severe mental disorders, particularly in combining prediction modelling methods, artificial intelligence and routinely collected healthcare data to improve identification of individuals at risk, predict their clinical outcomes and their response to interventions.

-My main role involves biomarker acquisition and analysis on the Stratification and Treatment in Early Psychosis (STEP) programme.
-STEP is three large scale, international multi-centre clinical trials of cannabidiol (CBD) in different stages of early psychosis: 1) Clinical high risk for psychosis; 2) First episode psychosis and; 3) Treatment resistant psychosis.
+I also lead biomarker acquisition and analysis within the Stratification and Treatment in Early Psychosis (STEP) programme, an international series of multicentre clinical trials investigating cannabidiol (CBD) across different stages of psychosis, including clinical high risk for psychosis, first-episode psychosis, and treatment-resistant psychosis.

 I completed my PhD in 2022 ("Improving prediction of psychosis risk") at the Institute of Psychiatry, Psychology & Neuroscience, King's College London, under the supervision of Professor Paolo Fusar-Poli and Professor Philip McGuire.
-In addition to colleagues at University of Oxford, I have continued collaborations at King's College London.
+Alongside my work at the University of Oxford, I maintain active collaborations with colleagues at King’s College London and other international research centres, with the aim of advancing precision approaches to the prediction and prevention of severe mental illness.

 Key publications